adtoniq/adtoniq-ua-nodejs/adtoniq-ua/README.md

 ![](logo.png)

 # adtoniq-ua
-Adtoniq for Node.js implements the server-to-server communications required between your webserver and [Adtoniq](https://adtoniq.io).
+Adtoniq for Node.js implements the code required to use [Adtoniq](https://adtoniq.io) on your NodeJS website.

 ## Install